The Ambassadors of Death: Production

+David Whitaker, despite being the sole credited writer for the serial, drafted the first three episodes only.
+Trevor Ray, the series' assistant script editor, completed episode one; Malcolm Hulke finalised episodes two and three, and wrote the remaining four episodes.
+According to script editor Terrance Dicks, he worked under pressure to complete the scripts with Hulke in a similar process to The War Games from the previous season:

-The opening titles of this story start with the normal music and graphics, yet immediately fade after the Doctor Who title caption.
+Director Michael Ferguson suggested amendments to the opening titles sequence for this story.
+The opening titles start with the normal music and graphics, yet immediately fade after the Doctor Who title caption.
 There is a short "teaser" for episode one, and episodes 2–7 feature a reprise of the previous episode's cliffhanger.
-This is followed by a "scream", accompanied by a zoom-in on the words "The Ambassadors", concluding with "of Death", and a "zap" effect.
-The experiment was not repeated after this story.
-This was the first story to feature the sting or "scream" into the end title theme.
-It was added by Brian Hodgson of the BBC Radiophonic Workshop to improve and shape the closing credits.
+This is followed by the cliffhanger "sting" effect, accompanied by a zoom-in on the words "The Ambassadors", concluding with "of Death", and a "zap" effect.
+Ferguson also recommended the sting be used to lead into the closing credits, which was retained for future stories.
+Along with a closing effect, the sting was added to the theme music's recording by Brian Hodgson of the BBC Radiophonic Workshop.

 Location filming took place during January and February 1970 at Blue Circle Cement in Kent, Marlow Lock in Buckinghamshire, Southall Gas Works in Middlesex, and various sites in Aldershot, Hampshire.
 Studio recording then took place during February and March 1970.
 The alien underneath the spacesuit was achieved by layering the actor's face with blue make-up, tissue and latex rubber.
 Because it was uncomfortable for the actors, the make-up was applied shortly before they had to go on set.
 As the story was supposed to take place in the late 1970s, the spacesuit was designed as a futuristic version.
 Roy Scammell performed as a stunt double for Caroline John when she is pursued in Bessie and captured on the weir.
 Her husband, Geoffrey Beevers, briefly appears as a UNIT radio operator, credited as "Private Johnson".